The Open Innovation Opportunity for Large Corporations

 Launching novel startups before competitors do is key to capitalizing on what could be a narrow window of opportunity to strike on an original, potentially groundbreaking idea.

 The purpose of an open innovation ecosystem is for internal and external stakeholders to collect, analyze, and act on data to explore opportunities and ideas.
+(Specifically, cutting-edge opportunities and ideas.)

-"[A] genuinely integrated innovation ecosystem not only develops individual connections to customers, suppliers, partners, academia, researchers, and the startup community, but it also looks to create a unified framework that involves, learns, and correlates the data across the entire structure," HYPE Innovation's Ludwig Melik recently wrote.
+"[A] genuinely integrated innovation ecosystem not only develops individual connections to customers, suppliers, partners, academia, researchers, and the startup community, but it also looks to create a unified framework that involves, learns, and correlates the data across the entire structure," HYPE Innovation's Ludwig Melik wrote.

 With a proven venture builder that has a lot of experience in launching new companies alongside corporate partners involved in your company-creation efforts, you greatly enhance your odds of startup success from day one.

 There are a few ways a venture-building partner can turn your corporation into a more resilient, value-creation engine.
+(And maybe even help you set up your very own venture studio to launch many startups at scale).

 Our business is all about structured, expansive ideation.

-But it's only when partners openly share the issues they want to solve for and themes they want to explore that we can then thoughtfully research the challenges in question.
+We adopt an analytical mindset to help partners map out ideas and solve big problems.
+But it's only when partners openly share the issues they want to solve for that we can then thoughtfully research the challenges in question.

 Stronger startup concepts from collaborative problem validation